Delta flight dumps fuel on L.A. school, 26 treated for minor injuries

 The fire department said it had confirmed that jet fuel was the substance dropped on the school’s playground while students were at recess and that 70 firefighters were on the scene treating the injured.Other students had been evacuated from the elementary school following the incident, a Los Angeles County Sheriff’s spokeswoman said.

-Parents were notified to pick up their children near the school, which is about 16 miles east of the airport, in the path of incoming flights.
+Parents were notified to pick up their children near the school, which is about 16 miles east of the airport.
+Two streets were closed during the emergency response.

-“Shortly after takeoff, Flight 89 from LAX to Shanghai experienced an engine issue requiring the aircraft to return to LAX.
-The aircraft landed safely after an emergency fuel release to reduce landing weight,” Delta said in a statement.

-The airline said it would provide more information as it became available.

-“I’m very upset.
-This is an elementary school, these are small children,” Elizabeth Alcantar, the mayor of Cudahy, told the Los Angeles Times.
+The mayor of Cudahy, Elizabeth Alcantar, said on Twitter the city had opened an emergency response center following the incident and would conduct a “townhall” meeting to provide more information.

-Reporting by Dan Whitcomb; Additional reporting by Steve Gorman in Culver City, California and Tracy Rucinski in Chicago; Editing by Sandra Maler, Tom Brown and Dan Grebler
+Reporting by Dan Whitcomb; Additional reporting by Steve Gorman in Culver City, California and Tracy Rucinski in Chicago; Editing by Sandra Maler, Tom Brown, Dan Grebler and Cynthia Osterman